Vexo-Sirramenboi/Vexo-Sirramenboi/README.md

 I work mainly with HTML, CSS, JavaScript, and Node.js, focusing on modular design and reusable systems.

-My goal is to build fast, clean, and useful developer tools.<sub>Also do other things too teehee~</sub>
+My goal is to build fast, clean, and useful developer tools.
 ---

 ## Skills